In this guide, we’ll be diving into everything you need to know about hot shoes.

 Oh yeah, I forgot to mention that you can also use hot shoe flashes that can be triggered by radio slaves (PocketWizards, etc.) or external cables.

-The aforementioned cables effectively simulates the camera’s hot shoe to trigger flash bursts.
+The aforementioned cables effectively simulate the camera’s hot shoe to trigger flash bursts.

 Despite the cables disabling the two-way communication, at least it triggers the flash when off-camera.